ninjaframework/ninja/README.md

 - Make sure Ninja (and the produced war) runs on tomcat, jetty app engine...
 - working security subsystem (client side session crypto key'ed)
 - allow routes to save content type they are responsible for..
-- think about void controller methods => returning a result instead of calling void render(...) protects from creating multiple responses and creating problems...
+- DONE think about void controller methods => returning a result instead of calling void render(...) protects from creating multiple responses and creating problems...
-- complete enum with status codes and give it int parameter to avoid the nasty huge if cascade in ContextImpl#setStatusOnResponse(...)
+- DONE complete enum with status codes and give it int parameter to avoid the nasty huge if cascade in ContextImpl#setStatusOnResponse(...)
 - use Optional<...> as return type for all methods that migth return null, e.g. Context#getPathParameter(...)
 - create convenience methods in Context for setting a status and rendering a message, e.g. Context#notFound(String) or Context#ok(dto)